jaxcksn/CS3364-GroupProject/README.md

 #### Additional Information

-Ensure Graphviz is installed and properly configured on your system as it is required for the image generation features.
+Ensure **Graphviz** is installed and properly configured on your system as it is required for the image generation features.
-For detailed error logs or additional information, consider implementing verbose or log options in your CLI.

 ## Editing the Source Code